smartiniOnGitHub/fastify-healthcheck/README.md

 The plugin can be used without specifying options, so good default values will be used, but if needed can be specified:
-- `url`, to set a different uri for the healthcheck route
+- `healthcheckUrl`, to set a different uri for the healthcheck route
 - `healthcheckUrlDisable`, to not publish the healthcheck route
 - `healthcheckUrlAlwaysFail`, to always return failure responses (useful to test failure responses)